 Ceramic magnets are often used in less expensive pickups because it is a more affordable material.
 This has led to a bad rap for ceramic magnets as being only for cheap pickups.
 Cheap pickup designs will try to use a more powerful magnet to compensate for lower wind counts or poor quality materials, resulting in a weak, harsh or overly distorted pickup.
 But there is no reason why an awesome pickup couldn't be built with ceramic magnets!
 What is important is balancing the more powerful ceramic magnet with other variables that give a pickup its tone.

 Bootstrap uses ALNICO magnets unless otherwise requested by a customer.
-Different ALNICO grades can give a bit different tone, and can also help determine how close the pickup should be to the strings for optimal tone.
+Different ALNICO grades can result in different inductance values and output levels, and can also help determine how close the pickup should be to the strings for optimal tone.

 Are nickel-silver covers better than brass covers?
 Which one gives the best tone?
 Which do your pickups have?